Tito Horford

-Alfredo William "Tito" Horford (born January 19, 1966) is a Dominican retired professional basketball player who was selected by the Milwaukee Bucks in the second round (39th pick overall) of the 1988 NBA draft.
+Alfredo William "Tito" Horford (born January 19, 1966) is a Dominican former professional basketball player who was selected by the Milwaukee Bucks in the second round (39th pick overall) of the 1988 NBA draft.
 Horford played three years in the National Basketball Association (NBA), two with the Bucks from 1988 to 1990, and a short stint with the Washington Bullets during the 1993–94 season.
 He played in Spain in 1992.
 He was listed on the Bucks' summer 1992 roster.

 Early years

 Tito Horford was born in La Romana, Dominican Republic.
+Ana Graciela Baltazar is his mother.
 His father was a Bahamian immigrant.
+Horford was born two months premature and his small size led to his nickname "Tito".
 He attended Marian Christian High School (closed in 1989) in Houston which originally recruited him from the Dominican Republic.
 After high school, Horford enrolled at the University of Houston, when he was ruled ineligible.
 He then went to Louisiana State University before being kicked off the team.
 He then played at University of Miami.

 Career

+In 1981, Horford was a promising pitcher, but had grown to 6 foot 10 by 15 years old, and believed he was too tall for a pitcher.
+Then advised by Eduardo Gomez, who supervised a sports program in La Romana, he took up basketball.
+In the summer of 1982, he moved to Santo Domingo to play for the Naco Athletic Club’s entry in the Dominican Basketball Federation, which led to his joining Marian Christian High School in September 1982.
+Later, he was enrolled in three universities and was also involved in an NCAA investigation as a witness.

-Drafted by the Milwaukee Bucks with the 39th pick of the 1988 NBA draft, Tito Horford became the first Dominican-born player to play in the NBA.
-He spent the 1988–89 and ’89–90 seasons with the Milwaukee Bucks and also had a three-game stint with the Washington Bullets.
+In 1988, he was drafted by the Milwaukee Bucks with the 39th pick of the 1988 NBA draft and Tito Horford became the first Dominican-born player to play in the NBA after he made his NBA debut on November 8, 1988.
+He spent the 1988–89 and ’89–90 seasons with the Milwaukee Bucks.
+In October 1990, he was waived by Buck and signed a contract with Orlando Magic on September 1 1991 and was waived on October 9 after one month and nine days.
+Before joining Washington Bullets, he spent three seasons in France, Venezuela, Italy and Brazil.

+Then, he signed a contract with Bullets October 5, 1993.
+After he had a three-game stint, the Washington Bullets waived him on November 15, 1993.
+He did not play NBA again.
 Horford then travelled the world to play basketball in France and Italy while also playing in the Dominican semi-pro leagues, as well as for the national team.